SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat.md

 ```

-Please Enter in values for the following parameters (marked `CHANGEME` in the snippet above):
+Enter in values for the following parameters (marked `CHANGEME` in the snippet above):

 * `environment` - This is the deployment environment where the Tomcat farm identified by the value of servers resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
 * `Webserver_farm` - Enter a name to identify this Tomcat farm.
 This farm name will be shown in the Sumo Logic dashboards.